Sora-yx/SADX-Randomizer/README.md

 Installation
 ------------

-- If you are using the PC disc version:
-1) Make sure you have the latest version of SADX Mod Manager downloaded and installed from [this link](http://mm.reimuhakurei.net/sadxmods/SADXModLoader.7z)
+1) If you are using the PC Disc version: Make sure you have the latest version of SADX Mod Manager downloaded and installed from [this link](http://mm.reimuhakurei.net/sadxmods/SADXModLoader.7z).

-- If you are using the Steam version:

-You must install better sadx from [this link](https://steamcommunity.com/sharedfiles/filedetails/?id=299808681), this will also install the mod manager.
+- If you are using the Steam version: You must install better sadx from [this link](https://steamcommunity.com/sharedfiles/filedetails/?id=299808681), this will also install the mod manager.

 2) Make sure to extract the Mod Loader's contents into your main SADX folder.
  - Once all Mod Loader's files and folders are there, run ModManager and click on 'Install Loader'